cjcaufield/CeltraTest/README.md

 * *Inject Visibility Javascript -* Inject javascript when the ad is presented to let it know that it's *actually* visible.
 Creatives can be modified to delay autoplay until this happens.

 * *Auto-Present -* Automatically display ads when they finish downloading/preloading.
 Turn this off to help isolate activity that happens before ads appear.

+* *Manual Impressions -* Manually report impressions rather than letting the SDK do it automatically.